-This project was inspired by a summer program I did at UCSD called COSMOS (California State Summer School for Mathematics and Science).
+This project was inspired by a UC San Diego undergraduate course.
 One of the projects there was a pendulum clock which students make out of laser cut acrylic.
 The clock ticks like a real clock, and lets you visualize how clocks work internally.
 The ticking mechanism is called an escapement, and is often used in other clock mechanisms.
 Because I don't have access to acrylic or a laser cutter, I decided to CAD the project and make it work with purely 3d printed parts and share it!

 For this project you need a 3d printer, bearings (I used 2 fidget spinner/skateboard bearings), string, and a small weight (I used a metal keychain).